JaiCoffey/2025CodeAdvent/README.md

 - [x] test

 **Summary**

-upon first look at this problem i mis understood the task at hand and it took me a while too understand what was needed there are two paths as i see it you can either build ther math logic to keep the dial count between 0 and 99 OR you can Devide the count by 100 and if the remander is 0 then count that as a 0 iteration for my first pass in node i chose to do that as it was more straight forward i plan to fo the wrapping logic when i come back and do this with python.
+upon first look at this problem i misunderstood the task at hand and it took me a while too understand what was needed.

+there are two paths as i see it you can either build the math logic to keep the dial count between 0 and 99 OR you can divide the count by 100 and if the remander is 0 then count that as a 0 iteration.

+for my first pass in node i chose to divide by 100 as it was more straight forward i plan to build the wrapping logic when i come back and do this with python.

 I suspect we could also brute force this somehow with how relatively small the data set is but i dont like that answer.

-Over all this puzzel was fun and challenging i look forward to how this will scale up
+Over all this puzzel was fun and challenging i look forward to how this will scale up.